nyu-pl-fa22/class02/README.md

 On the other hand, bindings at one scope typically are available inside nested scopes.
-The exception is if a new binding is created for a name in the nested scope.
+The exception is if a new binding is created for an existing name in the nested scope.
 In this case, we say that the original binding is *hidden*, and has a *hole* in its scope.

 Many languages allow nested scopes to access hidden bindings by using